 Deep Peace Eden.
 Deep Peace for you and your family is my wish and my prayer for you today.

 The titles of each book takes you to the Australian based online bookstore Booktopia.
-You can also compare prices on Fishpond.
+You can also compare prices on Fishpond and Bookworld for Australian purchases.
 If you live in the US or would prefer to use Amazon click here.
 If you live in the UK or would prefer to use Book Depository click here.
 Purchases clicked through from the Children’s Books Daily site result in a small commission.
 Commission is used in part to maintain Children’s Books Daily and to support community groups which connect children with books.